 ReplyBoard is also tagged in Android, Artificial Intelligence, Growth Hacking, which #buildinpublic isn't.
 That suggests ReplyBoard positions itself more broadly or targets an adjacent audience.

-#buildinpublic has unique category tags in Developer Tools, Maker Tools, Web App.
+#buildinpublic has unique category tags in Design Tools, Developer Tools, Web App.
 Different positioning can mean a different buyer profile, even within the same space.

 ReplyBoard launched May 2024. #buildinpublic launched Aug 2021. #buildinpublic is the veteran here.
 ReplyBoard entered later, with the benefit of watching what worked and what didn't in the category.

-Pick ReplyBoard if you want the product with the larger community behind it; sustained discussion and active users are your priority; you prefer newer tools with fresher tech; you need something that also covers Android.
+Pick ReplyBoard if you want the product with the larger community behind it; sustained discussion and active users are your priority; you prefer newer tools with fresher tech; you need something that also covers Growth Hacking.

-Pick #buildinpublic if community size matters less to you than engagement depth; you value stability and a longer track record; you need something that also covers Web App.
+Pick #buildinpublic if community size matters less to you than engagement depth; you value stability and a longer track record; you need something that also covers Developer Tools.

 ReplyBoard: ReplyMind is an AI tool that helps busy professionals grow their social presence in the most organic way on LinkedIn, X (Twitter), and Product Hunt with authentic, thoughtful & relevant replies.
 ReplyMind is now available as Chrome extension and Android app.